Skip to main content

 DHA

 DHA is an essential omega-3 fatty acid beneficial for the development of your baby’s brain, vision, and nervous system.
-Some prenatal vitamins include this, but getting enough of this nutrient often requires additional supplementation.
+Some prenatal vitamins include it, but getting enough of this nutrient often requires additional supplementation.

 Food sources include wild salmon, sardines, anchovies, and DHA-omega eggs.